 R3 conducted facility certifications based on Zero Waste Marin's established Facility Certification Standards.
 The eight permitted solid waste facilities and five reuse facilities were all previously certified by Zero Waste Marin in 2013.
-R3 researched other potential facilities for certification, and made several attempts to seek a certification application from Global Industrial Carting, who declined to apply.
 An additional reuse facility, Marin Community Benefit Cooperative, was invited to apply for certification.
 No other interested and qualified facilities were identified within a reasonable hauling distance of Marin County.

 Facilities that do not have a solid waste facility permit and handle only source separated non-solid waste material are classified as reuse facilities.
 The application and annual reporting requirements for reuse facilities are much less detailed than those for facilities which have solid waste facility permits and handle mixed C&D loads.
-The following five reuse facilities have provided confirmation in their interest in being certified through Zero Waste Marin's certification program:
+The following six reuse facilities have provided confirmation in their interest in being certified through Zero Waste Marin's certification program: